CoderMANE321/AI_learning/README.md

 https://colab.research.google.com/drive/1ce65f0sgqaMcOJqdHvxcZnqi7zVGwym5?usp=sharing

-takeaways -
+takeaways - explore data, clean data, validate model using MSE, test model with different estimators

   preprocess data use imputation or dropping tables when dealing with categorical data preprocess
     - use ordinal encoding for decision_tree or random_forest
     - one hot enconding for unordered
     - drop columns if data is unnecessary

 verify models and clean data then use MAE to score model